When Should a Child Be Potty Trained?

 Potty Training with The Pant

 When your child is ready to potty train, it’s time to put them in diaper pants.
-Coterie’s high-performing Pant is designed to be a gentler transition into potty training, offering two-in-one changes that let you pull it up and down like underwear or change it like a regular diaper.
+Coterie’s high-performing Pant is designed to be a gentle transition into potty training, offering two-in-one changes that let you pull it up and down like underwear or change it like a regular diaper.
 Get it for your baby today!

 References: